Fennzo/Coronavirus-Update-desktop/README.md

 Implemented GUI with scene builder

+READ THIS TO RUN
-You will need chrome driver in order for Selenium to run you can find them here https://chromedriver.chromium.org/ after downloading the file, you'll need to link the file path under Scrap.java
+1) You will need chrome driver in order for Selenium to run you can find them here https://chromedriver.chromium.org/ after downloading the   file, you'll need to link the file path under Scrap.java

+2) Under run configuration for project -> arguments -> vm arguments, add the following commands --module-path  C:\YourFilePath\javafx-sdk-14.0.1\lib --add-       modules=javafx.controls,javafx.fxml